anthill499/Coffee-Up/README.md

 4) ```HTML``` and ```CSS``` to provide a structure and styling
 5) ```JavaScript``` to provide behavior to the code

-## Inplementation Timeline
+# Inplementation Timeline
 1) ```Thursday```: Project Setup
     -  Being more comfortable with webpack, Canvas API, and looking through javascript event handling material.
     -  Watch a few tutorial videos and look through App Academy Open content
     -  Decide what technologies to use
     -  Decide which canvas background and sprites to use
 2) ```Friday & Weekend```:
-    -  Having our Canvas API appear on the screen and outline the game board and all utilities
-    - Look through tutorials
+    -  ```Friday```

+        1) The majority of Friday will be spent watching tutorials on respective technologies and reading documentation in preparation to implement the logic of the game.

-    - Be more comfortable with JavaScript
+        2) Being more comfortable with the environment

+        3) Revisiting and solidifying the concept of JavaScript Object-Oriented Programming

+    - ```Saturday```

+        1) Start the creation of all the classes and determine what methods and instance variables they would have

+        2)

 3) ```Monday```:
     - Implement all the underlying logic of the game.